adrian-1990/bjj-homepage/README.md

 ## Future features

-Below are a list of features I would like to add to the site to improve user experience and encourage return visits to the site.
+Below is list of features I would like to add to the site to improve the overall user experience and improve the visual look of the site.

 * Club shop
   * I would like to create a club shop where members would be able to buy club merchendise (t-shirts, hoodies, stickers etc.)